notna888/pyLaridae/README.md

 You will see a pretty welcome screen.

+The default login is: <br/>
+Username: laridae
+Password: laridae

 #### Database Initialization (locally)

 Once you have installed your DBMS, run the following to create your app's